-- (1) All component plans sets are made current and sealed. - (2) Specifications and special provisions are made current. - (3) The CADD files are revised. - (4) The pay item summaries (estimates) are made current. - (5) The contract file is made current.
+- (1) All component plans and BIM files are made current and sealed. - (2) Specifications and special provisions are made current and sealed. - (3) The CADD.zip or BIM.zip file is made current. - (4) The Estimated Quantities Report is made current and sealed. - (5) The contract file is made current.